PatrikTrefil/PatrikTrefil/README.md

-- 👋 Hi, I’m @PatrikTrefil
+- 👋 Hi, I’m @PatrikTrefil.
+- 👨‍💻 I study Computer Science at Charles University in Prague (Matfyz) and I specialize in programming and software development.
+- ⌨️ My favorite programming languages are C#, TypeScript, and Java.
 - 👀 Have a look at my [website](https://www.patriktrefil.com) to find out more about me.

 <!---